 Last thing before hitting save - you can adjust the map zoom level 6 and choose whether the map type should be the default map or a satellite view 5.
 This only defines the ititial view when the user opens a map.
 After that, the user can change the map type or zoom level.

 Note on EXIF GPS coordinates

 If a photo you upload to Kuula has location information in the EXIF data, that data will be parsed and saved.
 To protect your privacy however, you still need to check the Make location public box in the editor before this information becomes public.
 You can also edit or change the location information after uploading it.

 Most 360 cameras are equipped with GPS sensors that allow to save the physical location where the photo was taken.
-The location data comes in the for of EXIF tags embedded in the photo file.
+The location data is stored in a photo in a format called EXIF tag.
 You can preview the EXIF data in your picture using the system photo viewers both on Mac and Windows.
 The location data typically looks like this: